Connect with us

 Customer discovery is essential in today’s business world.
 There are so many options for you to use, and using multiple options alongside each other can unlock so much potentially valuable data for you to better understand your customers.

-No matter what, you should constantly be building and questioning assumptions and working to prove or disprove your hypotheses even if your business is already doing well.
-You still need to stay ahead of the market and understand that your customer’s situations can change.
+No matter what, you should constantly build and question assumptions and work to prove or disprove your hypotheses, even if your business is already doing well.
+You must stay ahead of the market and understand that your customer’s situations can change.